 What’s in our guide to vegan Shoreditch restaurants?

-A few years ago, when we lived there, London was a sad place for vegans.
+A few years ago, when we lived there, London was a sad place for vegan travellers.
 There were only a couple of purely vegan places to eat, and most of them weren’t all that good.

 Recently though, there has been a vegan food revolution.
 On our latest stopover in London, we spent a week stuffing our faces with all the new vegan delights East London had to offer.